szapata-bio/HLA_inference/README.md

 ### Quality control

 A productive-CDR3 filter (must start with C, end in F or W) and a requirement that CDR1/CDR2 be resolvable from the V-gene dictionary were applied.
-Only 1.02% of the 19,820,069 raw clonotypes were removed — Elisa's repertoires were already clean.
+Only 1.02% of the 19,820,069 raw clonotypes were removed — Rosati's repertoires were already clean.
 All 192 patients kept at least 1,300 clones per chain, well above the 1,000-clone threshold used elsewhere in this project.

 ### Validating inference against real HLA